agodwinp/1.-Logs-Analysis/README.md

 ## Installation

 ### Installing the VM software
 For this application to run, we need to install and configure a Linux VM on top of your operating system.
-For this, you will need to install 2 pieces of software:
+For this, you will need to install two pieces of software:
 - **VirtualBox**: https://www.virtualbox.org/wiki/Downloads
     - This is the software that actually runs the VM.
 Install the *platform package* for your operating system, you do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it, we can do this via Vagrant.
 - **Vagrant**: https://www.vagrantup.com/downloads.html